 4. Start to listen to your hunger and fullness

 If this is tricky for you, know that you are amongst the majority.
 It is extremely common after years of dieting and eating according to external rules to lose touch with what it feels like to be hungry or full.
+Biologically speaking, it’s near impossible to stop eating, when your body needs food, so getting in touch with early hunger signals is important.
 Don’t stress, you are not broken.
 These signals are still there and you can learn to hear them again.
 It will just take some time and a bit of trial and error.
 The best way to start tuning back in is to take a minute to pause before and after you eat to feel your hunger.
 You can use the scale in the free document below as a reference.
 I also recommend keeping a hunger journal like this one:

 FREE Guide: 6 Steps To Noticing & Honouring Your Hunger

 (Because it's near impossible to stop eating when full if you're not noticing or responding to subtle hunger cues)